May 16, 2017 – Tuesday

 Hike completed! (friend’s photo)

-The cable car return was uneventful and we weren’t long before we were back in the car and driving back down the mountain.
+The cable car return was uneventful and it wasn’t long before we were back in the car and driving back down the mountain.
 A quick stop at a local cheese shop punctuated an otherwise uneventful drive to Potes, where dinner waited for us.

 It was a tiny operation